People have a range of responses to the idea of coaching.

 to "we need coaching now more than ever."

 Now I'm doing work I enjoy, tackling more challenges that I've been dreaming of, and I'm not working myself into the ground.
-I spent more time having fun with my kids in the summer of 2021 (64 miles of paddling Wisconsin's rivers) than I have in years.
+I spend more time having fun with my kids (64 miles of paddling Wisconsin's rivers in 2021 and more overnight trips in 2022) than I have in years.

 Coaching is a partnership.